The Life and Death of DEI

 A photograph taken in January 2025 at the FBI Academy in Quantico, and submitted to the NYT under the condition of anonymity.
 Image courtesy of X user @ZachWLambert.

-Triggered: The Life and Death of DEI offers a data-driven, critical retrospective of the rise, persistence, and collapse of diversity, equity, and inclusion (DEI) in the United States.
-As racial inequality persisted and the government retreated from structural solutions, universities and corporations stepped in — armed with tools that were visible, legal, and cheap, but largely symbolic.
-Drawing on demographic data from millions of university and corporate employees, together with original field and survey experiments, the book shows that practices like elite diversification, bias trainings, and land acknowledgments produced little durable change, while instead polishing institutional reputations and dampening criticism.
-DEI persisted because it satisfied a fragile coalition: minorities seeking recognition, liberals seeking allyship opportunities, and organizations seeking legitimacy.
-It collapsed when legal risk made even symbolism too costly.
-The book concludes that racial equity requires abandoning performative fixes and investing instead in the pipelines that shape who can succeed in the first place.
+The Life and Death of DEI offers a data-driven, critical retrospective of the rise, persistence, and collapse of diversity, equity, and inclusion (DEI) in the United States.
+As racial inequality persisted and the government retreated from structural solutions, universities and corporations stepped in — armed with tools that were visible, legal, and quick.
+Drawing on demographic data from millions of university and corporate employees, together with original field and survey experiments, we show that DEI produced something other than equity.
+The glass ceiling began to shatter, but what emerged beneath it was an hourglass: women and minorities concentrated at the top and the bottom, while the professional middle changed little.
+Practices like bias trainings and land acknowledgements, meanwhile, did more to shield institutions from criticism than to transform them.
+“Trickle-down diversity” failed, but DEI persisted because it satisfied a fragile coalition: minorities seeking recognition, liberals seeking allyship opportunities, and organizations seeking legitimacy.
+It collapsed when it needed discrimination to achieve diversification.
+Without investing in the upstream pipelines that determine who succeeds — the schools, neighborhoods, and networks that no hiring policy can reach — Americans will continue to reach for DEI as a substitute for structural change.